rune-rs/rune/tools/site/README.md

-# sitebuild
+# site

-A utility which can only build the site on Linux
+A small utility to build the guts of https://rune-rs.github.io